- Education and Science»

 Jupiter: The Gas Giant

-Read on to find out more about the planet, its moons and humanity's efforts to learn more about them.
+Learn more about the planet, its moons and humanity's efforts to learn more about them.

 Jupiter's Exploration History

 Various spacecrafts have gathered information about Jupiter and its composition during flybys, like Pioneer and Voyager.
-Until Juno in 2016, NASA's Galileo (launched in 1989) was the only spacecraft to perform a long duration mission around Jupiter.
+Until recently, NASA's Galileo (launched in 1989) was the only spacecraft to perform a long duration mission around Jupiter.
 It orbited the gas giant and sent an atmospheric probe to report data back to scientists on Earth.
 The mission was able to gather information on the composition of Jupiter's four large satellites, study storms on the surface of the planet and examine the dust rings around it.

 Perhaps Galileo's most significant discovery was the possibility of a very large ocean on the surface of one of Jupiter's moons, Europa.
 The presence of water has led to speculation as to whether the moon could have supported life.